 Definition

-The Taproot tweak is the cryptographic operation at the heart of BIP341 that fuses a single public-key spending condition with an entire tree of alternative scripts into one on-chain key.
-Starting from an internal key P, the tweak scalar t is derived as t = hashTapTweak(P || merkle_root), where the merkle root summarises every script leaf.
+The Taproot tweak is the cryptographic operation at the heart of BIP341 that fuses a single public-key spending condition with an entire tree of alternative scripts into one ordinary-looking on-chain key.
+Starting from an internal key P, the tweak scalar t is derived as t = hash_TapTweak(P || merkle_root), where the merkle root summarizes every script leaf in the tree.
 The published output key is then Q = P + t·G, with G the secp256k1 generator point.
+That one addition is what lets a Taproot output hide arbitrarily rich spending logic behind what looks like a plain single-key payment.

-Why the tweak matters
+Why the tweak works

 In Simple Terms